nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "But the false bottom ain't ready."

 "Well, he must take it as it is and chance it.
 There's not a moment to lose."
-Again, with the sense of danger which be- comes an instinct with the sportsman, he paused and looked hard at the window.
+Again, with the sense of danger which becomes an instinct with the sportsman, he paused and looked hard at the window.
 Yes, it was surely from the street that the faint sound had come.